$35.83 $59.99 Buy It Now

 By adjusting the shutter speed, you can freeze fast-moving subjects or create a sense of motion in your photos.
 A faster shutter speed will freeze action, while a slower speed will introduce motion blur.
 Experimenting with different shutter speeds in Shutter Priority mode can help you capture dynamic and creative images.

-See also How to charge ge digital camera without charger hacks
+See also How are digital camera sensors made

 When using Shutter Priority mode, pay attention to the exposure meter in your camera’s viewfinder or LCD screen to ensure proper exposure.
 If the meter indicates over or underexposure, you may need to adjust other settings like ISO or exposure compensation to achieve the desired results.